 If you have this type of app in mind, create a comfortable place for taking courses in the most digestible form.
 Let course creators load a course part by part, allow as many formats as you can, and add tests and a grading system, as well as motivational elements for future students.

 - Learning apps for a specific subject.
 If you decide to create an app that is dedicated to one topic, then you need to pay a lot of attention to the concept of information delivery.
-Your app should have a maximized functionality and a unique and welcoming design.
+Your app should have maximized functionality and a unique and welcoming design.

 - Educational games.
 In game-style apps, learning goes hand in hand with entertainment.
 You should have a strong learning concept, narrative, and game scenario, which will motivate a user to study through the playing.
 Of course, well-thought-out and strong gamification is a rather difficult stage of creating an app.
 But it makes users continue learning in a pleasant and playful learning atmosphere.
-Therefore, such applications are complex, but popular in comparison other types.
+Therefore, such applications are complex, but popular in comparison to other types.

 - Learning management system (LMS) apps.
 A popular type of training app now is learning management systems.
 Large companies use such apps to unify multiple learning concepts that they want to provide for their employees.
 With the help of an LMS, training of company employees is carried out in a single common space, which is simple to analyze and evaluate.

 - Classroom education apps.
-And another popular type of application for teaching is so-called classroom apps where there is no learning process as such, but rather the management of the learning process.
+And another popular type of application for teaching is the so-called classroom app where there is no learning process as such, but rather the management of the learning process.
 Such apps are usually used between parents, teachers, and students as a single space for observing the progress of students.

 - Educational apps for kids.
 And of course, a separate type is educational apps for children.
 Their making requires knowledge of child psychology, and the ability to convey important learning goals to children while maintaining their engagement and motivation.